Other File Systems

 User Home Directories

 Your home directory is located at /home/login-name.
-Home directories are cross-mounted to all PDSF nodes, are regularly backed up, and currently have 5 GB disk quotas.
-The "myquota" command shows quotas and usage in terms of space (GB) and inodes.
+Home directories are mounted to all PDSF nodes, are regularly backed up, and currently have 5 GB disk quotas.
+The "myquota" command shows quotas and usage in terms of space (GB) and inodes (the number of files and directories).
 Use the -M option of myquota to display in MB instead of GB.
 See also Checking quotas for more about myquota.

 Home directories are backed up as insurance against catastrophic file system failure.
 Individual files or directories can not be restored so users must back up important files to HPSS, to local storage, or elsewhere.
 Please back up all your important files on a regular basis.